Skip to content

 OpenAPI

-tRPC doesn't offers OpenAPI first party, and relying on third-party library like trpc-to-openapi which is not a streamlined solution.
+tRPC doesn't offer OpenAPI first-party, and relies on third-party library like trpc-to-openapi which is not a streamlined solution.

 While Elysia has built-in support for OpenAPI using @elysiajs/openapi from a single line of code.